 “For Duffy, it wasn’t just about winning football games.
 It was more than that.
 It was about making sure opportunities were provided.
 That’s what people need to know about Duffy.
 I think it’s important Michigan State recognizes him and tells his story that is so important.”

-JERRY LEVIAS, former SMU and NFL player from Beaumont, Texas, on Willie Ray Smith Sr., a legendary high school coach in Beaumont, Texas, during segregation, steering players a Houston area known as the Golden Triangle to Daugherty’s Underground Railroad.
+MORE FROM JERRY LEVIAS, former SMU and NFL player from Beaumont, Texas, on Willie Ray Smith Sr., a legendary high school coach in Beaumont, Texas, during segregation, steering players from the Houston area known as the Golden Triangle to Daugherty’s Underground Railroad.

 ““Duffy got a lot of f us from Golden Triangle.
 Everybody knew about Duffy Daugherty and Michigan State.
 Duffy was at the right time, and he was way ahead of his time.”